singh-l/singh-l/README.md

 - 🔭 I’m currently working as a SWE!
 - 🌱 I’m always learning everything
 - 🥅 Goals: Learn and Contribute
 - ⚡ Fun fact: I like to design, I am an artist.
-I enjoy to play/watch cricket.

 Fell free to reach me